This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Listen, it’s okay if you have a big house, but it’s also okay if you have a tiny one.
 What matters is that you are content with where you are.
 I know that’s hard!
 If you are feeling uncertain about where you are in life, take a step back and try to be thankful for where you are.

 Let us find joy by remembering God’s promises, remembering the blessings, remembering what we do have, and remembering where we’ve been.
-And don’t forget that while you are crawling through that trench (trying to be content being sardines), seeking joy, I’m right there with ya!
+And don’t forget that while you are trying to be content wherever it is you find yourself, seeking joy, I’m right there with ya!